RepoDynamics/PyPackIT/docs/website/source/intro/glossary/index.md

   reducing manual effort and errors.
   By integrating with CI/CD pipelines, CCA supports scalability rapid deployments, and the enforcement of configuration policies in modern DevOps practices.

+CI/CD
+  Aggregation of Continuous Integration, Delivery, and Deployment, as part of [Continuous software engineering](#bg-continuous) practices.
+  CI/CD is also often used as an umbrella term for Continuous methodologies in general.

 CM
   Continuous Maintenance (CM) is the ongoing process of updating,